wasmCloud/wasmCloud/examples/typescript/components/http-hello-world/README.md

 > Confused as to why it is port 8081?
 >
 > See `typescript-http-hello-world.wadm.yaml` for more information on the pieces of the architecture;
-> actors, providers, and link definitions.
+> components, providers, and link definitions.

 ## (Optional) reload on code change